Create pipelines specifically for microservice applications

 - If you connect multiple triggers to a single pipeline, all microservices will share that pipeline.

 - You can create multiple pipelines for each project if you have microservices with slightly different architecture.

 To create a reusable pipeline use the generic form of the clone step:

-This pipeline is using variables in the clone step.
-These variables will automatically be filled by the respective trigger.
-So you can connect this pipeline to any number of Java repositories and it will work on all of them (assuming they use Maven.)
+This pipeline uses variables in the clone step.
+These variables are automatically populated by the respective trigger.
+So you can connect this pipeline to any number of Java repositories and it will work on all of them (assuming they use Maven).